SeatPlan Logo

 Every Brilliant Thing is a stunning one-person play about depression, resilience, love and finding joy in the small things in life.
 Hopeful, moving and truly unique, the show incorporates audience interaction, giving those who would like to the opportunity to contribute their own “brilliant thing”.

-Every Brilliant Thing premiered at Paines Plough’s Roundabout at Summerhall at the 2014 Edinburgh Fringe.
-The show was critically acclaimed and has since toured internationally and been adapted as a TV special for HBO.
+Every Brilliant Thing premiered at Paines Plough’s Roundabout at Summerhall during the 2014 Edinburgh Fringe.
+The show was critically acclaimed and has since toured internationally and been filmed as a TV special for HBO.
 Every Brilliant Thing was most recently revived at the Edinburgh Fringe in 2024, for a sell-out run celebrating both the play’s tenth and Paines Plough’s 50th anniversary.
 This brand new production marks the show's West End debut.

 Who are the cast of Every Brilliant Thing?